enforcd/storm/README.md

  * Something extremly simple

 # Use
- * Make a .NET Framework project in Visual Studio Code 2019
+ * Make a .NET Framework project in Visual Studio Code 2019 / C#
  * Paste code into Form
  * in "--config server.opvn" you must change the "server" text to the name of your server
    * Example: "-- config enforcd.usa.ovpn"